These spicy tuna fish deviled eggs with capers, mayonnaise, and chili are the perfect appetizer for any celebration.

 - If you make standing eggs, you will have some leftover egg whites from the top of the eggs.
 Chop them finely and stir them into the leftover mixture.
 You will now have a delicious bread spread as well.

 - If you don't have a piping bag, transfer the egg yolk mixture to a freezer bag or something similar.
-Cut a small hole into the corner of the bag and use the bag as a piping bag.
+Cut a small hole in the corner of the bag and use the bag as a piping bag.

 Kathy @ Beyond the Chicken Coop says